dbader13/academic-kickstart/content/home/bio.md

 2014, Bader received the Outstanding Senior Faculty Research Award from Georgia Tech.
-Bader has also served as Director of the Sony-Toshiba-IBM Center of Competence for the Cell Broadband Engine Processor and an NVDIA GPU Center of Excellence.
-Bader is a cofounder of the Graph500 List for benchmarking "Big Data" computing platforms.
+Bader has also served as Director of the Sony-Toshiba-IBM Center of Competence for the Cell Broadband Engine Processor and Director of an NVDIA GPU Center of Excellence.
+In 1998, Bader built the first Linux supercomputer that led to a high-performance computing (HPC) revolution.
+He is a cofounder of the Graph500 List for benchmarking "Big Data" computing platforms.
 He is recognized as a "RockStar" of High Performance Computing by InsideHPC and as HPCwire's People to Watch in 2012 and 2014.